rschristopher/rschristopher.github.io/src/bitcoin-as-money/medium-of-exchange.md

  why Bitcoin -- *if it is true* -- is the most superior form of money to ever exist.
-This is also why Bitcoin may ineventiably become the money of international settlement.
+This is also why Bitcoin may inevitably become the money of international settlement.

 However, because Bitcoin is fully decentralized and